Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 Four grams or more or 20 or more pills, tablets or capsules of a mixture or substance containing a detectable amount of: MDMA / Ecstasy.

-What other types of penalties might I face if convicted of a drug crime?
+What other types of penalties might I face if convicted of a drug crime in Oregon?

-Drug convictions also require a drug evaluation and usually treatment of some length.
+Drug convictions often require a drug evaluation and usually treatment of some length.

 What is a motion to suppress?